himoral/himoral.github.io/_pages/about.md

 Honor：Received the School Scholarship for all school years;

-Informs Undergraduate Scholarship 2023 Final Round Nomination
+INFORMs Undergraduate Scholarship 2023 Final Round Nomination

 For Contact
 ------